Day 01: Arrive Kathmandu (1,300m/4,264ft)

 Day 22: Trek to Dharapani (1,920m/6,300ft) 3-4 hrs

-After breakfast, trek through farmlands to the old paved village of Tilje (2,300m/7,546ft), then cross to the east bank of the river before descending rapidly towards the Marsyangdi Valley through scrub forest.
-Cross back to the west bank just before Thonje (1,965m/6,447ft) and then, in Thonje, cross the Marsyangdi Khola (from Manang) just above the confluence before joining the new road along the main Annapurna Circuit route in Dharpani at the perfect lunch time and end of the trek.
-Afternoon enjoy hot shower and wonder around this Tibetan village.
+After breakfast, trek through farmlands to the old paved village of Tilje (2,300m/7,546ft), then cross to the east bank of the river before descending rapidly towards the Marsyangdi Valley through the scrub forest.
+Cross back to the west bank just before Thonje (1,965m/6,447ft) and then, in Thonje, cross the Marsyangdi Khola (from Manang) just above the confluence before joining the new road along the main Annapurna Circuit route in Dharpani at the perfect lunchtime and end of the trek.
+Afternoon enjoys a hot shower and wonder around this Tibetan village.

 After breakfast, a sharing jeep ride along the dusty and bumpy road to Besi Sahar and public bus ride (paved road) back to Kathmandu.

 (Alternatively, turn west on the paved road to explore the lake city of Pokhara (106km), beneath the Annapurna Himal, before driving or flying back to Kathmandu.)

 Day 24: Final departure

 After breakfast, transfer to Tribhuvan International Airport for your onward flight to your next destination.